F Market & Wharves

 The F Market & Wharves line is one of several light rail lines in San Francisco, California.
-Unlike most other lines in the system, the F line runs as a heritage streetcar service, almost exclusively using historic equipment both from San Francisco's retired fleet as well as from cities around the world (although buses are added during peak commute hours).
+Unlike most other lines in the system, the F line runs as a heritage streetcar service, almost exclusively using historic equipment from San Francisco's retired fleet and from cities around the world (although buses are added during peak commute hours).
 While the F line is operated by the San Francisco Municipal Railway (Muni), its operation is supported by Market Street Railway, a nonprofit organization of streetcar enthusiasts which raises funds and helps to restore vintage streetcars.

 Introduced as the F Market in 1983, in the first San Francisco Historic Trolley Festival, the service originally operated between the Castro District and the Transbay Terminal, continuing to do so after being launched as a full-time, year-round service in 1995.
 In March 2000, it was extended at its eastern end to the Embarcadero and northwards along that street to Fisherman's Wharf, and a short section of the route between Market Street and the Transbay Terminal was discontinued.

 Despite its heritage status, the F Market & Wharves line is an integral part of Muni's intermodal urban transport network, operating at frequent intervals for 20 hours a day, seven days a week.
 It carries local commuters and tourists alike, linking residential, business and leisure oriented areas of the city.
 Unlike the San Francisco cable car system, the cheaper standard Muni fare system applies.

 History

 Previous F-Line

 Cable car operations along Market Street began in 1888.
 Service was electrified in 1906.

 In 1915, the San Francisco Municipal Railway started the F-Stockton route, which ran from Laguna (later Scott) and Chestnut Streets in the Marina down Stockton Street to 4th and Market Streets near Union Square, later extended to the Southern Pacific Depot (currently the Caltrain Depot) in 1947.
-The streetcar line was discontinued in 1951 and was replaced by the 30 Stockton route, which still runs today.
+The streetcar line was discontinued in 1951 and was replaced by the 30 Stockton trolleybus route, which still runs today.

 The F-line designation was therefore available for use by the current line, although that service is over a completely different route from the F-line of 1915 to 1951.